 Unless you’re going to bribe every patron that crosses your doorway, you can’t completely control how diners respond to your restaurant once they’re online.
-The internet has provided a voice to everybody, turning once ordinary customers into full-blown restaurant critics.
+The internet has provided a voice to everybody, turning once-ordinary customers into full-blown restaurant critics.
 This can be both a blessing and a curse.

 Of course, the easiest way to ensure good reviews is by providing excellent service.
 That goes without saying.
 Unfortunately, experiences aren’t objective, and though you may try your very best to give every one of your patrons the best experience possible, they may not see it that way.
 Bad reviews can arise even if they aren’t fair.
 How do you manage those situations?

 In instances like these, possessing a strong online presence is paramount.
 Advertisement opportunities aren’t the only reason you need to establish yourself; the right to reply is also imperative.
-A scathing review sat alone on a site like Yelp will dissuade countless from trying your restaurant.
+A scathing review sitting alone on a site like Yelp will dissuade countless from trying your restaurant.
 However, if that same review has a calm and sympathetic response from your business, it can do a lot to remedy that potential damage.

 Also, it’s worth remembering that not all online reviews are something to be feared.
 They can be a tremendous advantage.
 Be open to learning from diners about what is working in your restaurant and what isn’t – take it as constructive criticism that can help you grow.